 NGOs, Government & Community and Services

-Beginning in 2016-17 academic year, the Department of Political Science and the Program in Gender and Women’s Studies at Dalhousie University will be offering a practicum placement course, which will be available for credit to 4th year undergraduate students.
+The Department of Political Science and the Program in Gender and Women’s Studies at Dalhousie University offers a practicum placement course, which is available for credit to 4th year undergraduate students.
 This course is designed to grant students the opportunity to gain practical experience by working for 7 hours per week at a government or non-government organization or service that is instrumental in shaping public policy, advancing human rights, pursuing educational and social justice initiatives, or providing support services to members of the community.
 Through a dedicated volunteer placement, it will enable students to learn about the services, projects, and campaigns undertaken by a specific government office or non-government organization in the community; apply and share the knowledge that they have gained from their academic studies; and become familiar with the day-to-day challenges of employment in the organizations and community services that engage public policy at a practical level.

-For further information, please contact: Margaret Denike at firstname.lastname@example.org
+For further information, please contact: Emily-Ann Butler at email@example.com

 Each student will have a designated supervisor at the agency, to whom to report, and who will serve as the primary contact for the Placement Coordinator at Dalhousie.
 With respect to the specific arrangements and working schedule for the practicum, the primary responsibilities rests with the students, who will be required to clarify their roles, tasks and expectations with their supervisors.
 In consultation with the supervisor, the Placement Coordinator at Dalhousie will be responsible for evaluating the student’s performance on a pass/fail basis, in view of the core requirements of the course: the completion of required hours and general progress reports; attendance at monthly meetings; and the completion of a final report.